Secondary

 Instead, wait until you’ve calmed down before you act.
 You’ll be more balanced, objective and reasonable, in a way that will benefit both you and the student(s).
 Oh, and you’ll have modelled a really useful life skill in the process – namely self-control.

-Don’t let the apparent simplicity of this tip give you the impression that’s it’s not important, because it is.
+Don’t let the apparent simplicity of this behaviour management strategy give you the impression that it’s not important, because it is.
 Very.
 And be wary of labelling it as ‘obvious’.

 “Wait until you’ve calmed down before you act”

-To reiterate, ‘do no harm’ is the first principle of behaviour management.
+To reiterate, ‘do no harm’ should be the first principle of your behaviour management strategy.
 And you do no harm by carefully controlling your reactions to any and all behaviour situations you find yourself in.

 Revisit your rules